ashleshbasnet/Dhyan/README.md

 ### Quotes
 A curated set of Nepali proverbs and reflections is included, displayed in both Devanagari script and English translation.
 A random quote is selected on load and on each mode change.
 Most of the quotes were pulled from google, and translated by good old Google Translate.
+For anyone wanting to add in more quotes or change the quotes, the quotes are in the javascript file.

 ### Keyboard Shortcuts
 | Key | Action |